tjoen/lstt-skill/README.md

 This started out as an experiment, checking if a faster method could make the  game more playable.
 And it actually does seem to work pretty good.

-Problem might be translations, but in this cas the questions are in english already.
+Translations might be a problem with this method, but in this skill the questions from opentrviadb are in english already.